osohq/oso/docs/getting-started/policies/index.rst

 If this is your first experience with writing declarative policies, welcome!
 As a reminder: oso policies are written in a language called Polar.
-There is a full :doc:`polar-syntax` guide which you can use as a reference of all the available syntax, but here we'll give an overview of getting started with writign policies.
+There is a full :doc:`/using/polar-syntax` guide which you can use as a reference of all the available syntax, but here we'll give an overview of getting started with writing policies.

 The syntax might feel a bit foreign at first, but fear not: almost anything you can express in imperative code can equally be expressed in Polar